Generalized Core Inverse in a proper $*$-ring: Preliminaries

-is called central Drazin inverse of $a$ and denoted by $a^{\textup{\textcircled{d}}}$. \end{definition} If such $y$ exists then $a$ is called central Drazin-invertible.
-The smallest $k$ for which \eqref{cdraz} holds, is called an index (central Drazin index) of $a$ and it is denoted by $\ind_{cd}(a)$.
-The set of all central Drazin elements is denoted by $\R^{\tp{\textcircled{d}}}$.
-When $k=1$, we refer to $y$ as a central group inverse of $a$.
-We collect the following useful results on the central Drazin inverse. \begin{proposition} \rm\cite{Centrald19} Let $a \in \R^{\tp{\textcircled{d}}}$ and $x=a^{\textup{\textcircled{d}}}$.
+is called central Drazin inverse of $a$ and denoted by $a^{\textup{\textcircled{d}}}$. \end{definition} If such $y$ exists, then $a$ is called central Drazin-invertible.
+The smallest $k$ for which \eqref{cdraz} holds, is {called an index} (central Drazin index) of $a$ and {it is denoted} by $\ind_{cd}(a)$.
+The set of central Drazin elements is denoted by $\R^{\tp{\textcircled{d}}}$. {When $k=1$, $y$ is referred as the central group inverse of $a$.} We collected the following useful {results on the central Drazin inverse.} \begin{proposition} \rm\cite{Centrald19} Let $a \in \R^{\tp{\textcircled{d}}}$ and $x=a^{\textup{\textcircled{d}}}$.
 Then the following assertions hold: \begin{enumerate}[\rm(i)] \item $ax=xa$; \item $a^nx^n=ax$ for any positive integer $n$. \end{enumerate} \end{proposition}

 \begin{lemma} Let $a\in\R$ with $\ii(a)=k.$ Then $\left(a^m \right)^{\#}=\left(a^{\tp{\textcircled{d}}} \right)^m$ for all $m\geq k.$ \end{lemma} \begin{proof} Using Proposition \ref{prop2.11}, we have